Nelitarnia/WO3U-speedrun-guide/WO3U-speedrun-guide.md

 Xiahou Ba is somewhat less effective compared to Zhang He since he starts with a lower base Speed (125), and his ground special is both costlier and slower to perform than Zhang He's air special.
 However, Zhang He can't be used for speed buffing in the original WO3, since that game doesn't have air specials.

-Other characters like Zhang Liao and Ranmaru Mori can also buff their own speed temporarily, but these speed buffs are different and much less powerful.
+Other characters like Zhang Liao and Ranmaru Mori can also buff their own speed temporarily, but these speed buffs are generally less powerful and have less utility for speed movement purposes.

 ### Benkei speed tech

 Benkei's air special makes him leap high into the air followed by a quick forward downsmash that leaves him underground in a "digging" state.
-This action uses Benkei's base Speed and it also gains a percentage-based speed bonus from Agility 10.
-Conveniently for speedrunners, it ignores Speed cap and allows movement at such a high velocity it can even be difficult to control.
-The average Speed of this technique is hard to estimate, but it's probably in the 420-440 range.
+This action uses Benkei's base Speed and it also gains a percentage-based Speed bonus from Agility 10.
+Since Agility can give a character up to a 17% attack speed boost, a quick calculation would suggest that the maximum Speed of this movement is 421,2.
+However, in practice the average Speed is slightly slower than that since the air special does have some cooldown between uses.

 It's useful to note that it's not only the grounded digging state which breaks Speed cap but also the aerial downsmash preceding it, so Benkei can fly through the air a very long distance if you set up the right circumstances for it.
 He can't be steered at all until he hits ground level, though.